daveshap/ACE_Framework/demos/stacey/README.md

 - Follow aspirations and guidance from the aspirational layer
 - Dynamically decide when she should or shouldn't respond to messages.
 - She has a pretty colorful personality which can be customized
+- She knows what time it is and where she is hosted

 ## Next steps & test cases
 We are using a test-driven approach to this, working in tiny increments to build up each